AndKiel/tournaments-api/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: 'Status: Pending, Type: Enhancement'
+assignees: AndKiel

+---

 <!--- Provide a general summary of the issue in the Title above -->

 ## Is your feature request related to a problem?
 Please describe.